 Receipts from the Insurance Policy (the "buy-in" contract) are accounted for as annuity sales proceeds so that all cash flows are shown together in the opening to closing reconciliation.
-This is a change from prior year when receipts were shown as investment income.
-Prior year comparatives have been restated.

 d) Benefits

 Pensions in payment are accounted for in the period to which they relate.